 Spinning.
 Reeling.
 Throwing.
 Carding.
 Blending.
-The various methods of textile processing have one thing in common: they produce fiber.
+The various methods of textile processing have one thing in common: they all produce fiber.
 As manufacturers blend fibers to produce consumer goods, they are creating impressive finished products, but they are also creating fiber.
 As dry cleaners treat wool to remove grease and treat silk to remove gum to return garments to a “like-new” condition while using precautions to prevent shrinkage, loss of color, and change of texture of the garments, they are also creating fiber.

-When not properly managed, this fiber can pose a hazard to textile industry employees.
-Cotton fly and other textile fibers can quickly accumulate in work areas.
+When not properly managed, the fibers created during textile processing can pose a hazard to textile industry employees.
+Cotton fly (dust) and other textile fibers can quickly accumulate in work areas.
 This accumulation of textile fibers creates conditions which could be susceptible to explosive fires.
 As textile fiber gathers on overhead structures, the combustible fiber stands ready to ignite.
-The electrostatic flocking process that is often used in textile manufacturing further increases the risk of ignition.
+The electrostatic flocking process that is often used in textile manufacturing uses high electrostatic voltages further increasing the risk of ignition.

 In recent years, the textile industry has seen improvements in mechanical processes, the development of new materials and greater quality control.
 Between 2006 and 2017, the United States infused the textile trade with nearly $23 billion for new equipment and facilities.
 The nonwovens segment of the industry has grown to encompass a broad range of high-speed, innovative processes that generate engineered-fiber products.

-Yet, despite advances, combustible fiber accumulation remains an issue.
-Manual housekeeping methods and dust collection systems are employed in many settings, but these reactive measures can’t compete with the combustible fibers produced in textile facilities.
+Yet, despite these recent advances, combustible fiber accumulation remains an issue in the textile industry.
+Manual housekeeping methods and automated dust collection systems are employed in many industry settings, but these reactive measures can’t compete with the combustible fibers that are produced in textile facilities.
 What the industry needs is a proactive solution to address the combustible fiber challenges.

 How SonicAire Can Help